ikjordan/picozx81/README.md

 #### 1. Via the F2 menu
 The user can navigate the SD card directory and select a file to load.
 The emulator is configured to the settings specified for the file in the `config.ini` files, reset and the new file loaded
 #### 2. Via `LOAD ""` (ZX81) or  `LOAD` (ZX80)
 If the user enters the `LOAD` command without specifying a file name the SD Card directory menu is displayed and a file to load can be selected.
 The emulator is configured to the settings specified for the file in the `config.ini` files.
 Unlike for option 1, the emulator is only reset if the configuration differs.
-This, for example, allows for RAMTOP to be manually set before loading a program.
+This, for example, allows for RAMTOP to be manually set before loading a program
 #### 3. Via `LOAD "program-name"` (ZX81 only)
 If a file name is specified, then `.p` is appended and an attempt is made to load the file from the current directory.
 The configuration for the file is read.
 A reset is performed only if required by a configuration change.
 This allows for multiple parts of an application to be loaded e.g. [HiRes Chess](https://spectrumcomputing.co.uk/entry/32021/ZX81/Hi-res_Chess) or [QS games](#qs-udg-graphics) that include character definitions
 ### Save